Accelerating non-LTE synthesis and inversions with graph networks: Training

 With the sake of producing a GN that generalizes properly to new unseen models, we put some emphasis on generating a database of atmospheric models with significant excursions on all the physical properties.
 To this end, we use the semi-empirical FAL-A, FAL-C, FAL-F and FAL-XCO models \citep{fontenla_falc93} as baselines and add perturbations in the temperature, microturbulent and line-of-sight velocities.
 We use signed Gaussian random perturbations with a standard deviation of 2500 K for the temperature, a relative perturbation of 20\% for the microturbulent velocity and 2.5 km s$^{-1}$ for the line-of-sight velocity.
 All these perturbations are realized at nodes located at $\log \tau_{500}={-5,-4,-3,-2,-1,0}$.
 Prior to adding them to the underlying model, these perturbations are adequately interpolated and smoothed to avoid very strong gradients that might compromise the convergence of the non-LTE problem.
 Since we have perturbed the temperature, the electron density of the model is not anymore consistent.
 For this reason, the electron pressure is computed for these models assuming hydrostatic equilibrium.
 To this set of randomized models, we add models extracted from the snapshot at $t=3850$ s of the enhanced network simulation of \cite{2016A&A...585A...4C}, computed with the Bifrost code \citep{2011A&A...531A.154G}.
 The microturbulent velocity of these models is set to zero.
 A total of 70 000 models have been produced in three datasets.
 One dataset contains 50 000 of those models and are actually used during training, while the remaining 20 000 are used as validation and test sets to tune the hyperparameters and check for over-fitting and generalization.

-The full non-LTE problem for \caii\ is solved in each model atmosphere using Lightweaver using the ALI method.
+The full non-LTE problem for \caii\ is solved in each model atmosphere using Lightweaver using the MALI method with full preconditioning, similarly to RH.
 The process is run in a distributed machine with 60 cores and takes $\sim 16$ hours.